 SEA Objective Cumulative score 1.
 To protect and enhance biodiversity, including designated sites of nature conservation interest and protected habitats and species, enhance ecosystem resilience and habitat connectivity and deliver a net biodiversity gain. /?

-SEA Objective Cumulative score 2.
-To protect and enhance sustainable natural resources and the ecosystem services they provide. ++/?
+2. To protect and enhance sustainable natural resources and the ecosystem services they provide. ++/?
 3. To avoid and, where required, manage invasive and non-native species (INNS).
 0 4.
 To protect and enhance soil quantity, quality and functionality and geodiversity and ensure the appropriate and efficient use of land. +/ 5.
 To protect and enhance surface and ground water levels and flows. +++/ 6.
 To protect and enhance the quality of surface and groundwater resources.
 7. To reduce or manage flood risk.
 0 8.
 To minimise emissions of pollutant gases and particulates and enhance air quality. /?
 9. To reduce greenhouse gas emissions. /+++ 10.
 To adapt and improve resilience to the threats of climate change. +++/ 11.
 To promote a sustainable economy and maintain and enhance the economic and social well-being of local communities. +++/- 12.
 To maintain and enhance tourism and recreation. -/?

-13. To protect and enhance human health and well-being. +++/ 14.
+SEA Objective Cumulative score 13.
+To protect and enhance human health and well-being. +++/ 14.
 To promote and enhance the sustainable and efficient use of resilient water resources. +++ 15.
 To minimise waste, promote resource efficiency and move towards a circular economy.
-16. To conserve and enhance the historic environment including the significance of heritage assets and their settings and archaeological /?
+16. To conserve and enhance the historic environment including the significance of heritage assets and their settings and archaeological important sites. /?
+17. To conserve, protect and enhance landscape and townscape character and visual amenity. /?
+Where more than one symbol is included, this reflects a mixed score against the ob- piective